North Dakota governor signs bill banning abortion procedure

 That law never went into effect after the state's lone abortion clinic filed a successful lawsuit.
 North Dakota spent $326,000 to unsuccessfully defend the law and paid the clinic $245,000 in a settlement.

-Former Republican Gov. Jack Dalrymple called it "a legitimate attempt by a state Legislature to discover the boundaries of Roe v.
+Former North Dakota Gov. Jack Dalrymple, also a Republican, called it "a legitimate attempt by a state Legislature to discover the boundaries of Roe v.
 Wade."
 GOP majority leaders at the time also defended spending taxpayer money on the lawsuits.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.